-During FY2018, the Town received \$5,400 as part of the Department of Environmental Protection's Recycling Dividends Fund program which provides payments to municipalities that have implemented specific programs and policies proven to maximize reuse, recycling and waste reduction.
+During FY2019, the Town received \$5,400 as part of the Department of Environmental Protection's Recycling Dividends Fund program which provides payments to municipalities that have implemented specific programs and policies proven to maximize reuse, recycling and waste reduction.
 This money will be used to offset the cost of purchasing recycling bins and to offset the cost of producing and mailing the recycling calendar to each household in June.
-Due to the possibility of future state budget cuts, the Solid Waste budget also includes \$5,000 to cover these costs in FY2019.
+Due to the possibility of future state budget cuts, the Solid Waste budget also includes \$5,000 to cover these costs in FY2020.

-In an effort to minimize additional staff workload the Town continues to contract with Niman Paper Supply for the warehousing and distribution of trash bags and bulk item labels to the authorized retailers at a cost of \$.02 per bag or label.
-Total projected FY2019 overhead costs for the Pay-As-You-Throw program (purchase of bags, stickers and their distribution) is estimated at \$75,000.
+In an effort to minimize additional staff workload the Town now works W.B.
+Mason to warehouse and distribute trash bags and bulk item labels to the authorized retailers at a cost of \$.02 per bag or label as the previous vendor Niman Paper was bought out by W. B. Mason last year.
+The total projected FY2019 overhead costs for the Pay-As-You-Throw program (purchase of bags, stickers, labels and their distribution) is estimated at \$50,000.

 The Solid Waste budget also includes the cost of removing and disposing of the yard waste material (brush, leaves and grass) residents dispose of at the Highway Garage.
 The State Department of Environmental Protection banned yard waste, which includes grass and leaves, from the list of acceptable items that can disposed of in landfills and incinerators/resource recovery facilities in 1991.
-The total cost for disposal of all yard waste is estimated to be \$70,000 for FY2019.
+The total cost for disposal of all yard waste is estimated to be \$70,000 for FY2020.